 Getting started with SMS for Shopify

-If you have an existing Shopify store and product to market, this article can help you get started with SMS marketing.
+If you have an existing Shopify store and product to market, you can get started with SMS marketing.
 But first, you’ll need to choose an SMS provider.

 There are a variety of apps in the Shopify app store (like Klaviyo), but in general, you should look for an app that includes the following: